Last Updated: December 16, 2024

 Early Life

 Dietrich Mateschitz was born on May 20th of 1944 in Sankt Marein im Murztal, Styria, Nazi Germany (present day Austria).
 Raised in a family with Austrian and Slovenian heritage, Dietrich's parents were both elementary school teachers.
-However they separated when he was still young, and Dietrich was raised by his mother.
+However, they separated when he was still young, and Dietrich was raised by his mother.
 After graduating from secondary school, Mateschitz attended the Vienna University of Economics and Business.
 He spent 10 years at this institution and eventually graduated with a degree in marketing by 1972.

 Krating Daeng

 After leaving university, Dietrich worked for companies like Unilever and Blendax as a marketing professional.
 During this period, he helped market detergents, toothpaste, and other products.
 These jobs required him to travel frequently, and one of the places he visited was Thailand.
-During one visit to Thailand, he discovered the drink called Krating Daeng.
+During one visit to Thailand, he discovered a drink called Krating Daeng.
 This was marketed as a "hangover cure," and Dietrich found that it helped him deal with his jet lag.
 In 1984, he found the drink's inventor – a Thai duck farmer named Chaleo Yoovidhya.
 Together, they launched the company Red Bull GmbH in 1987, and it quickly became one of the most popular energy drinks in the world.

 Red Bull